THE PEARSON PENSION PLAN: DATA PRIVACY NOTICE

 You have rights under data protection law to access and correct your Personal Information and (in some circumstances) to restrict its use or have it deleted.

 You also have the right to withdraw your consent to the use of your Personal Information, to the extent such use is based on your consent.
-You can notify us of your withdrawal of consent by contacting us at the address set out below.
+You can notify us of your withdrawal of consent by contacting us at the details set out below.

 7. Further information required to carry out requests